 However, the longer those grounds sit, the longer they’re exposed to oxygen.
 This causes degassing—the process through which built-up gasses are released after the roasting process.
 Because ground coffee beans have a greater surface area, the degassing process is expedited.

 So if you purchase freshly roasted beans, degassing won’t affect the flavor as quickly thanks to the smaller surface area.
-However, when the beans are ground, they’re more exposed to oxygen and the process is escalated.
+However, when the beans are ground, they’re more exposed to oxygen and the process is accelerated.

 Many coffee lovers swear by purchasing coffee beans whole and would never recommend pre-ground coffee.
 If a full-bodied cup with excellent flavor is your number one priority, then your coffee-loving friends’ recommendation is correct.